 Dyscalculia

 This page is for anyone with an interest in this numeracy difficulty.
-I have many students who come to school with little English.
-Usually as a student’s level of English improves so does achievement in mathematics.
-However, there are times when this lack of language does not mask a weakness or difficulty in mathematics.
-So, what’s going on?
+What’s going on?
 What is it about numbers, sequences and other essential numeracy skills that is making tasks difficult?

 Good reading: